 - river processes

-Palaeoenvironments – The School of Geography’s academic team has expertise in researching a wide range of biological and sedimentological evidence in order to understand past environments and climates.
+Palaeoenvironments – Our team has expertise in researching a wide range of biological and sedimentological evidence in order to understand past environments and climates.
 There is particular attention to characterising conditions under which early human populations established themselves in Britain during the past million years.
 Using our microscope facilities, undergraduate students are typically involved in work such as the palaeoenvironmental analysis of macrofossil and microfossil assemblages.

-Contaminated land and marine ecosystems – Academic researchers within the School of Geography have built strong interdisciplinary connections to explore ecosystems at risk due to climate change and anthropogenic factors.
+Contaminated land and marine ecosystems – Researchers within the School have built strong interdisciplinary connections to explore ecosystems at risk due to climate change and anthropogenic factors.
 Research links have been established allowing students access to within London, and country sites, for sample collection; assessing current ecosystem services and post-restoration functioning.
 Students are provided with both field and laboratory analytical equipment enabling a range of techniques to be employed.

 Laboratory work was something that I had not experienced before coming to QMUL.
 Learning to use a range of equipment not only enhanced my knowledge through being able to try the techniques that I had read about, but also widened my horizons when it came to picking a dissertation topic.
 It meant that I could confidently use equipment independently for my own research